dseeker/redmine_githubot/README.md

 For chrome you can use [Custom JavaScript for websites](https://chrome.google.com/webstore/detail/custom-javascript-for-web/poakhlngfciodnhlhhgnaaelnpjljija) .

 Just paste the script for a redmine domain and it will execute on every page load

+####todo
+- use gray instead of red to indicate closed request that have not been merged